Share your time and talents to make a difference in the lives of others

 My office/organization /church wants to volunteer as a group for a day.
 How many of us can you accommodate?

-At this time, we can only host groups of 5 to 15 individuals for a scheduled project.
-Volunteers typically work in the workroom or warehouse sorting supplies, packing orders or bundling supplies.
+At this time, we can only host groups of up to 10 individuals for a scheduled project.
+Volunteers typically work in the workroom or warehouse sorting supplies, packing orders, or bundling supplies.